Tinram/Fridge-Mon/README.md

 ## Purpose

-Food gets buried in my fridge and it's usually found only after the expiry date.
+Food used to get buried in my fridge, usually being found only after the expiry date.

-Fridge Mon is a simple web utility to help me prevent food rot and wastage.
+Fridge Mon is a simple utility placed on a web server that helps me prevent food rot and wastage.

 ## Requirements